icetray - Fotolia

 On Friday, anonymous security researcher known as "Under the Breach" also reported a potential exploit of CVE-2019-19781 in a Sodinokibi ransomware attack on German carmaker Gedia.
 Under the Breach said via Twitter that an analysis of data released by the Sodinokibi threat actors, in retaliation for Gedia's refusal to pay the ransom, showed the carmaker had unpatched versions of Citrix ADC.

-While Under the Breach said he believed the CVE-2019-19781 was used in the attack, it's unclear if the data released by Sodinokibi is authentic, or if Citrix vulnerability was used to infect Gedia with ransomware.
+While Under the Breach said he believed the CVE-2019-19781 was used in the attack, it's unclear if the data released by Sodinokibi is authentic, or if the Citrix vulnerability was used to infect Gedia with ransomware.